APTrust/dart-runner/README.md

 * Download the code using `git clone https://github.com/APTrust/dart-runner`.
 * You will need to install [Docker](https://docs.docker.com/get-docker/) to run SFTP tests.
+* You'll need GCC for testing.
+See the Testing section below.

 ## VS Code Setup